repl-cli/REPL/CONTRIBUTING.md

 I can't possibly know how to use or set up every programming language in existence.
 If you'd like to see support for a programming language that you use, make a pull request!

 Adding support for a new language is easy!
-Currently, there are three steps for this:
+Currently, there are four steps for this:

 1. Create a module in [repl_modules](repl_modules)